US Manufacturing, Statistics, and Outlook

 Trump's Impact on Manufacturing

 President Donald Trump promises to bring jobs back to manufacturing.
-He promised a tax cut for U.S. manufacturers and higher tariffs for those who build overseas.
+He delivered on his promised tax cut for U.S. manufacturers and higher tariffs for those who build overseas.
 He must make these incentives equal to the additional cost of U.S. manufacturing.
 Otherwise, it won't be enough to bring back jobs.
 Trump's job creation plan aims to create 25 million jobs in the next 10 years.

 The National Association of Manufacturers applauds Trump's plan to reduce taxes and regulations.
 It also supports his strategy to upgrade the quality of infrastructure.
-But it would prefer he create more free trade agreements, instead of withdrawing from the Trans-Pacific Partnership and the North Atlantic Free Trade Agreement.
-It also recommends the improvement of the science, technology, engineering, and math skills of America's labor force.
+But it would prefer he create more free trade agreements.
+Instead, he has withdrawn from the Trans-Pacific Partnership and is renegotiating the North American Free Trade Agreement.
+NAM also recommends the improvement of the science, technology, engineering, and math skills of America's labor force.